SRIHARSHA018/SChatDb/README.md

 - Qt6 sometimes throw error on Qpsql driver not found.
 So make sure to give the Qt6/plugins/sqldrivers as a environment path variable.
 So it will detect the drivers.
 - Please make sure of server schema should match the app configuration.
 - Inorder to avoid problems i also included the server database of postegresql in SRC/database/ folder.
 This a backup file so, restore in pgadmin4 under a database.

+## Hardware Requirements:

+1. Operating System (Ubuntu is prefered).
+2. Minimum SDD/HDD storage of 250Gb.
+3. Minimum 4gb RAM.
+4. Minimum 1gb virtual integrated graphics.

+## Software Architecture:

+It's a simple server and client model architecture.
+The server mainly concerntrates on processing the queries from clients and maintain the information of the user.
+Postgresql maintains the database and grant access to the client app.
+Mainly the queries send by the client are taken into account and server do its job of giving the response.
+There are layers of communication.
+The first layer is authentication.
+It is like a gate to every other layer.
+Then the remaining layers comes into play.
+This makes the server and client having a secure connection from other layers.
+The client applications make queries to do some stuff like fetch contact details, edit ones own profile like changing password, user to user as well as group chat e.t.c.
+This Database can be hosted by any of the hosting services like Google firebase.
+As long as the ip address of the database is known to the client application, communication will be carried out between these applications.

+## Implementation: